Dev-Rogue/Dev-Rogue/README.md

 # Hi, I'm Dev Rogue

-I'm a BSc (Hons) Applied Business Computing student studying at Botswana School of Business Sciences in Gaborone, Botswana.

-I'm documenting a two-year journey toward becoming a Software Engineer by building real projects, earning industry certifications, and sharing the process publicly.
+I'm a student studying in Gaborone, Botswana and I'm documenting a two-year journey toward becoming a Software Engineer by building real projects, earning industry certifications, and sharing the process publicly.

 ## Currently Working On